puniverse/quasar/docs/manual/actors.md

 If a `FOO` is received first, then the next `BAZ` will be added to the list following the `FOO`, even if a `BAR` is found in the mailbox after the `FOO`, because the nested receive in the `case FOO:` clause selects only a `BAZ` message.

+{:.alert .alert-info}
+**Note**: `MessageProcessor` will become much less cumbersome in Java 8 with the introduction of lambda expressions.

 There are several actor systems that do not support selective receive, but Erlang does, and so does Quasar.
 [The talk *Death by Accidental Complexity*](http://www.infoq.com/presentations/Death-by-Accidental-Complexity), by Ulf Wiger, shows how using selective receive avoids implementing a full, complicated and error-prone transition matrix.
 [In a different talk](http://www.infoq.com/presentations/1000-Year-old-Design-Patterns), Wiger compared non-selective (FIFO) receive to a tetris game where you must fit each piece into the puzzle as it comes, while selective receive turns the problem into a jigsaw puzzle, where you can look for a piece that you know will fit.

 {:.alert .alert-warn}